lliu0809/Product-Sales-Microservice/README.md

 # High Concurrency Product Sales System
 Product sales microservice written in Java with distributed session to handle high concurrency situations, optimizing by caching & asynchronous programming.

+## Introduction
+For popular e-commerce and online shopping product sales website, where large number of queries occur in a short period, the servers are usually facing a high concurrency environment.
+This project optimizes the server's performance by applying different caching methods and message queue asynchronous algorithms.
+The project also implements functionalities such as cryptographic password protection and robot test.
+To test the performance of the server under different circumstances, the project uses Apache JMeter for load test.

 ## Environments
 ### Back-end